thisisjonchen/mlnotes/README.md

 **The goal** of regression is to minimize the cost function $J(w,b)$
 - When we use random $w$, we can get a graph with x-axis $w$ and y-axis $J(w)$ (note, this is excluding $b$ for now to make the example simpler).
 With this, we can find the minimum $J(w)$ and use it in our model $f$ (2D).
 - With both $w, b$, we get a plot where it looks like one part of a hyperbolic paraboloid (or "hammock", "soup bowl", and "curved dinner plate").
-This plot would have $b$ and $w$ as parameters/inputs on the bottom axes, and $J(w,b)$ on the vertical axis (3D).
+This plot would have $b$ and $w$ as parameters/inputs on the bottom axes and $J(w,b)$ on the vertical axis (3D).
-  - This can also be accompanied by a contour (topographic) plot with $w$ on the x-axis, $b$ on the y-axis.
+  - This can also be accompanied by a contour (topographic) plot with $w$ on the x-axis and $b$ on the y-axis.
 At the center of the contour plot (where the lines are "growing" from) is where $J(w,b)$ is the minimum.

 Now, how can we more easily find the minimum $w,b$?
 We can use an algorithm called **Gradient Descent**.

 ### Gradient Descent
-One of the most important building blocks in machine learning, helps minimize some *any* function.
+One of the most important building blocks in machine learning helps minimize some *any* function.

 Outline:
 - Start with some $w,b$ (a common approach is to first set $w$=0, $b$=0)